Eva Braun: Relationship with Hitler

 Biographer Heike Görtemaker wrote that women did not play a big role in the politics of Nazi Germany.
 Braun's political influence on Hitler was minimal; she was never allowed to stay in the room when business or political conversations took place and was sent out of the room when cabinet ministers or other dignitaries were present.
 She was not a member of the Nazi Party.
-In his post-war memoirs, Hoffmann characterized Braun's outlook as "inconsequential and feather-brained"; her main interests were sports, clothes, and the cinema.
+In his post-war memoirs, Hoffmann characterised Braun's outlook as "inconsequential and feather-brained"; her main interests were sports, clothes, and the cinema.
 She led a sheltered and privileged existence and seemed uninterested in politics.
 One instance when she took an interest was in 1943, shortly after Germany had fully transitioned to a total war economy; among other things, this meant a potential ban on women's cosmetics and luxuries.
 According to Speer's memoirs, Braun approached Hitler in "high indignation"; Hitler quietly instructed Speer, who was armaments minister at the time, to halt production of women's cosmetics and luxuries rather than instituting an outright ban.
 Speer later said, "Eva Braun will prove a great disappointment to historians."

-Braun continued to work for Hoffmann after commencing her relationship with Hitler.
-She took many photographs and films of members of Hitler's inner circle, some of which were sold to Hoffmann for extremely high prices; she received money from Hoffmann's company as late as 1943.
+Braun continued to work for Hoffmann after starting her relationship with Hitler.
+She took many photographs and films of members of Hitler's inner circle, some of which were sold to Hoffmann for high prices; she received money from Hoffmann's company as late as 1943.
 Braun also held the position of private secretary to Hitler.
-This guise meant she could enter and leave the Chancellery unremarked, though she used a side entrance and a rear staircase.
+This meant she could enter and leave the Chancellery unremarked, through a side entrance and a rear staircase.
 Görtemaker notes that Braun and Hitler enjoyed a normal sex life.
 Braun's friends and relatives described Eva giggling over a 1938 photograph of Neville Chamberlain sitting on a sofa in Hitler's Munich flat with the remark: "If only he knew what goings-on that sofa has seen."

 On 3 June 1944, Braun's sister Gretl married SS-Gruppenführer Hermann Fegelein, who served as Reichsführer-SS Heinrich Himmler's liaison officer on Hitler's staff.
 Hitler used the marriage as an excuse to allow Braun to appear at official functions, as she could then be introduced as Fegelein's sister-in-law.
 When Fegelein was caught in the closing days of the war trying to escape to Sweden or Switzerland, Hitler ordered his execution.
-He was shot for desertion in the garden of the Reich Chancellery on 28 April 1945.
+He was shot for desertion in the Reich Chancellery garden on 28 April 1945.